Sal2468/ci-deployment-aws/README.md

 * Creates an EC2 instance with environment (Rails, Java or other + databases).
 * Runs the Custom Application.

-## Team

-2 Senior and 2 Junior Devops + Manager.

-SCRUM management: Half of team dedicated to Devops projects + half of the team SRE.

-## Timing

-1 month: Normal deployment with normal staging.

 ## Solution

 A single delivery pipeline that gives our customer (developers, testers, etc.) unencumbered access to resources and a single click automated deployment to production.
 To enable this, the pipeline needed to include: